 Glenn Brown, Woman II, 2015, oil paint over acrylic, steel structure and bronze, marble base, vitrine, 38 9/16 × 13 3/4 × 13 3/4 inches (98 × 35 × 35 cm) © Glenn Brown.
 Photo by Mike Bruce

 Glenn Brown Bibliography (292 Kb)

-Brown currently lives and works in London and Suffolk.
+Brown currently lives and works in London, England.